ilyess-sellami/WazuhThreatKit/README.md

 - Verify if rules are triggered correctly
 - Debug and fine-tune detection logic
 - Quickly iterate on rule changes before production deployment

+---

+## 🔮 Future Work
+- Add decoders for more advanced log parsing
+- Expand rule modules (Phishing, Insider Threats, Supply Chain Attacks)
+- Add CI/CD testing pipeline for rules validation
+- Integrate with Wazuh API for live testing

+---

+## 🤝 Contributing
+Contributions are welcome!
+To add new rules:
+1. Fork the repo
+2. Add your rule in `rules/<module_name>/`
+3. Add corresponding test logs in `logs/`
+4. Submit a pull request 🚀